jsprague2001/redflaredev/README.md

 *** Updated 01-08-18 ***

 D3.js is a JavaScript based library used for creating dynamic data displays.
-RedFlare is designed for basic bar charts, pie charts.
+RedFlare is designed to add basic bar charts, pie charts to existing content.
 Just the core code to get a decent looking chart into your HTML page

 ## First Use Case ##